MRes Environmental Humanities

 Overview

-• Design your own interdisciplinary pathway by combining compulsory units with a range of optional and open units across literature, history, philosophy, geography and many more.
+Design your own interdisciplinary pathway by combining core units on Environmental Humanities with a range of optional and open units across literature, history, modern languages, philosophy, and other disciplines.

-• Explore real-world environmental challenges by working with our partners on real initiatives and solutions.
-You will have opportunities to engage with local organisations such as Bristol Green Capital Partnership, Black & Green Ambassadors, and the BBC Natural History unit, as well as with researchers at the Cabot Institute for the Environment.
+Explore real-world environmental challenges by working with our partners on real initiatives and solutions.
+You will have opportunities to engage with local organisations, community initiatives and creative practitioners, as well as with researchers at the Cabot Institute for the Environment.

-• Develop vital communication and research skills in preparation to undertake large-scale research projects.
-The programme's innovative dissertation unit includes collaborative and practice-based options (eg designing an exhibition) that offer you opportunities for working with external partners.
+Develop vital communication and research skills in preparation to undertake large-scale research projects.
+The programme's innovative dissertation unit includes collaborative and practice-based options (past students have designed exhibitions, and produced short documentaries, for example) that support the development of practical and creative skills alongside academic research and writing.

-• Gain relevant skills for a number of careers.
-Sustainability is increasingly important, and opportunities include research and education, heritage and conservation, media and communications, film and TV, and many more.
+Gain relevant skills for a number of careers.
+Sustainability is increasingly important, and opportunities include research and education, heritage and conservation, media and communications, politics, film and TV, and many more.

 Programme structure